dkumza/nd-useRef-23-12/README.md

 # useRef playground

-This is a simple React application that smaps random squares to DOM.
+This is a simple React application that spams random squares to DOM.
 Task provided by bit.lt

 ## Description